 The program builds on skills in basic programming and database systems acquired through a bachelor’s degree (see admission requirements).
 It will provide you with a deeper and more detailed understanding on computer systems, software architecture and programming.
 Your master thesis towards the end of the program will allow you to develop a broader skillset within your chosen area of specialization.

-The program consists of four mandatory courses in computer science, a total of 40 ECTS credits, and 20 ECTS credits of elective courses.
-The elective courses may be within topics such as economics, management, psychology and entrepreneurship.
-The program concludes with a master thesis of 60 ECTS credits.
-The master thesis can also be done in collaboration with an external IT-company.
+The program consists of four mandatory courses in computer science with a total of 40 ECTS credits, and 20 ECTS credits of elective courses.
+The elective courses may be within topics such as economics, management, psychology and entrepreneurship, as well as computer science.
+The program concludes with a master thesis of 60 ECTS credits, which can be done in collaboration with an external IT-company.

-Since the study programme is very experimental with a lot of practical programming exercises and laboratory work emphasis is placed on that the students are acquiring computer science and engineering skills.
-The computer science courses are directly connected to the on-going research carried out by the academic staff at the department.
+This master’s program in computer science is unique in its very experimental approach with a lot of practical programming exercises and laboratory work.
+The computer science courses are taught by active researchers and professors, and are directly connected to the on-going research projects carried out by the academic staff at the department.

-After graduating with a Master's degree in Computer Science, you can work all over the world within many different industries, for instance IT, mobile, health, teaching and oil.
-The work is typical as system developers, engineers, scientists or consultants, within areas such as web, mobile phones, data security, computer games, 3D- and film animation, search engines, operating systems, databases and network.
-It is common among the candidates to hold manager positions and to establish their own enterprise.
+After graduating with a Master's degree in Computer Science, you can work all over the world within many different sectors and industries, for instance IT, health, finance, teaching and oil.
+Typical positions are system developers, engineers, scientists/researcher or consultants, within areas such as web, mobile phones, data security, computer games, 3D- and film animation, search engines, operating systems, databases and networks.
+Many of our earlier candidates to hold manager positions, and some have established their own enterprises.